SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/validation/validation.md

 Now, like any `SoControl` element, the figure below demonstrates how I can place my `ValidationControl` on a page, and hook up my `ValidationRules` logic by including it in the element.
 Notice how it is the **class attributes** that map to the **type** definition in the configuration file.

-**How Attribute Mapping Names are used to define the type in configuration:**
+**How Attribute Mapping Names are used to define the type in the configuration:**

 ![x][im8]

-Hopefully this will help make it all clearer. `ValidationControl` is responsible for displaying a message to the user, while the `ValidationRules` validator is responsible for running my business rules and returning whether the page is valid or not.
+Hopefully, this will help make it all clearer. `ValidationControl` is responsible for displaying a message to the user, while the `ValidationRules` validator is responsible for running my business rules and returning whether the page is valid or not.

-The `ValidationMessage` property becomes the controls tooltip, which is normally displayed when hovering the cursor over the Save button to inform the user about an error when something is wrong.
+The `ValidationMessage` property becomes the control's tooltip, which is normally displayed when hovering the cursor over the Save button to inform the user about an error when something is wrong.

 The `Tooltip` property is used by the `ValidationControl` as the text to display in a SuperOffice web client dialog message box.

 Finally, compile the project and place the DLL inside the website *bin* directory.

-This example demonstrates how to validate a SaleEntity on the Sale panel for version 7, and the Sale dialog for 6.
+This example demonstrates how to validate a SaleEntity on the Sale panel for version 7 and the Sale dialog for 6.

 Now go ahead and place the control markup in the `SalePage` configuration somewhere.
 It's best to place it in a control group that you know is only loaded once for that page, for example the same control group as the header control.
 Do NOT place it inside any of the tab view control groups.